IMalyukov/master_project/README.md

 # master_project
-Analysis of pension funds data
+Analysis of pension funds data and portfolio optimization